What is Open Access?

 Open Access originates from the principle that publicly funded research should be made publicly available, ensuring that the outcomes of research reach the widest audience as quickly as possible.

-Many funders now require Open Access as part of their grant conditions.
-Staff should be aware of the terms of their funding to ensure they are able to fulfil the Open Access requirements with regards to research data and publishing.
+Many funders require Open Access as part of their grant conditions and provide financial support to cover publishing costs.
+Researchers should be aware of the terms of their funding to ensure they are able to fulfil the Open Access requirements regarding research data and publishing.

-Please email Discovery@dundee.ac.uk for help and information about funder policies and how to ensure compliance.
+For help and information about funder policies and how to meet Open Access requirements please contact Research Services by emailing Discovery@dundee.ac.uk.

-The University Open Access Policy sits within the Policy Roadmap as part of the Research Governance and Policy Handbook.
+The University of Dundee Research Policy sits within the Policy Roadmap as part of the Research Governance and Policy Handbook.
 Staff should familiarise themselves with these policies prior to undertaking a research project.

-Open Access is also a requirement of REF2021.
-Specifically, all articles and conference proceedings accepted for publication after April 2016 must be open access.
+Open Access is also a requirement of the UK’s Research Excellence Framework (REF).
+Specifically, all articles and conference proceedings must be made open access within 12 months of publication, with arrangements in place within 3 months.

 Where can I find out more?